QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - **One qube for protected access to sensible websites.** `whonix` is just the standard AppVM `anon-whonix` based on the `whonix-ws` coming with the Qubes installation.
-It is used for all accesses over Tor and could as well be replaced by a dispVM.
+It is used for all accesses over Tor and could as well be replaced by a disposable.
 John, who is engaged in a project for helping mentally disabled people, uses this qube to avoid tracking his access to the project’s server.